 MIT featured King's balloon project and other responses to their challenge on a special website called Hack the Tubes 2012.

-Space.com producer/editor Steve Spaleta contributed to this report.
-You can follow Space.com staff writer Denise Chow on Twitter @denisechow.
-Follow Space.com for the latest in space science and exploration news on Twitter @Spacedotcom and on Facebook.
+SPACE.com producer/editor Steve Spaleta contributed to this report.
+You can follow SPACE.com staff writer Denise Chow on Twitter.
+Follow SPACE.com for the latest in space science and exploration news on Twitterand on.